West Village Dallas: The Center of Uptown Dallas?

 The opening of the West Village Dallas was a huge key to the development and growth of Uptown Dallas.
 It provided not only a great walkable lifestyle for professionals living nearby, but many other businesses opened up nearby.
 This provided a new spot for visitors to Dallas to enjoy that wasn’t just for night attractions.

-Recent New Developments shift the focus of Uptown Dallas to the West Village
+Recent Developments shift the focus of Uptown Dallas to the West Village

 Most of the latest developments in Uptown Dallas have been in the NORTH part of Uptown Dallas for the past several years, with few exceptions.
-That would include the latest apartment buildings to open (Cityville Cityplace, Monaco on the Trail, Hanover Cityplace, etc.) and even some of the strip shopping and other developments completed.
+That would include the latest apartment buildings to open and even some of the strip shopping and other developments completed.
 The Northwest part of Uptown Dallas (especially the West Village Dallas) is where most of the growth of Uptown Dallas has been for the past several years, while the Southern part of Uptown Dallas has remained stagnant.

 Here are some key events that contributed to that: